Managing Sickness and Ill Health

 Managing long-term ill health absences

-Long term absence is an entirely different issue to short term intermittent absences, and requires a much more methodical and sometimes lengthily approach to resolving it.
-At a very high level here are the steps you should take in order to understand and attempt to assist a member of staff who is absent on long term sick leave.
+Long-term absence is an entirely different issue to short-term intermittent absences, and requires a much more methodical and sometimes lengthy approach to resolving it.
+At a very high level here are the steps you should take in order to understand and attempt to assist a member of staff who is absent on long-term sick leave.

 Step 1: Understand the cause of the absence and the likelihood of your staff member returning to work

 A long-term absence is usually one that is measured in weeks and not days.
 We usually see managers start their long-term absence investigations for staff members who have been off for more than four weeks.

 You will want to understand how long the absence is likely to last, and if and when the employee is likely to be able to return to their normal duties.

 It’s reasonable to approach a doctor or hospital to provide a medical report about your member of staff.
 The report will generally include information about the medical condition, the prognosis for recovery and any associated timescales.

 You will require your staff member’s consent to approach their medical practitioner regardless of who that is.
 Most staff will be more than happy to work with you to obtain the information you need as it only confirms their sickness.

 If the member of staff needs to see a specialist and hasn’t already it’s entirely reasonable to offer to pay for them to see somebody that you nominate.
 By paying for this professional help, you’re also entitled to request ongoing updates from the professional which keeps you in the loop.

 It might be the case that your long-term sick staff member doesn’t wish for you to contact their doctor.
 Unfortunately when this is the case you just have to make decisions based on the information you have to hand.